The Technology Lookup Software Industry: 2025–2026 Statistics & Insights (from my know-how)

 1. AI-Powered Detection and Analysis

-Seventy-six percent of developers already use—or plan to use—AI coding tools, and GitHub saw a 98% jump in new generative AI projects last year.
-This AI revolution extends to technology detection tools, which now leverage machine learning for:
+This AI revolution extends directly to technology detection tools, which now leverage machine learning for:

 • Need to detect containerized and microservices architectures